XiaoyanYangAlice/DHproject01-Color-Use-in-the-Novels-of--Dickens/README.md

 The purpose of this study is to explore the characteristics of color use in Dickens' novels

-The corpus consists 12 saga novels by Charles Dickens Project Gutenberg
+The corpus consists 12 novels by Charles Dickens Project Gutenberg